An Interview with

 Dr. John: That is correct.
 Part of what’s needed for good health and good movement is the three layers need to be able to move independently of each other.
 If they were stuck together and couldn’t glide, you wouldn’t be able to bend side to side or forward and backward because you wouldn’t have that play in there.

-Dennis: So if you do some gentle, regular exercise like swimming, Tai Chi or yoga, that would be good to extend flexibility into later life.
+Dennis: So if you do some gentle, regular exercise like Tai Chi or yoga, that would be good to extend flexibility into later life, or trying even swimming in a pool and why not try this out to find the best pump for any pool.

 Dr. John: It’s quite helpful, yes.
 The more you get these membranes mobilized, the healthier you’ll be.
 And of course, that extends through your whole body, ultimately, via the nervous system.